Colored Bosonic Models and Matrix Coefficients: Introduction

 \begin{theorem}[{\cite{BBBGIwahori}}, Theorem A, \cite{NaprienkoWhittaker}, Section~3.3.1] For every $g \in G$, and for every $w \in W$ there is a solvable lattice model whose partition function is $\omega_w (g)$. \end{theorem}

-There is an intricacy here, that the boundary conditions for the model must encode three pieces of data, namely $w, w_2$ and $\lambda$, which is assumed to be $w_2$-almost dominant.
-There are therefore three things that must be encoded in the boundary conditions of the model, namely $w, w_2$ and $\lambda$.
+The boundary conditions for the model must encode three pieces of data, namely $w, w_2$ and $\lambda$, which is assumed to be $w_2$-almost dominant.
 If $w = w_2$, then the model has a unique state, and its partition function is a monomial, which may be compared with the base case for the Iwahori Whittaker functions (Remark~\ref{rem:basebtu}).
 Then the general case follows from (\ref{eq:wdemrec}), because the lattice models satisfy the same Demazure-Whittaker recursion.
 This is proved using the Yang-Baxter equation.

 The purpose of this paper is to show that all of the above features extend to the spherical model.
 Our main result (Corollary~\ref{cor:maincor}) is that for the basis $\sigma_w$ of Iwahori fixed vectors in the spherical model, and for any $g\in G$ there is a solvable lattice model whose partition function is $\sigma_w(g)$.